dainst/arachnefrontend/README.md

 ### Running the tests

-Two types of tests are supported at the moment.
-User Interface (UI) and unit tests.
 To run the unit tests, call

 ```bash
 gulp test
 ```

-which will run all tests matching the filename pattern test/*_spec.js.
+This will run all tests matching the filename pattern test/*_spec.js.
 Jasmine is used as the testing framework here.

-The somewhat more complex test setup for e2e testing is described [here](docs/development_e2e_testing.md).

 ### con10t submodule